Religion in New Zealand: Judaism

 The Jewish population in New Zealand increased from 6,636 in the 2001 census to 6,867 in the 2013 census.
 However it decreased to 5,274 in the 2018 census, possibly because of security concerns by Jews over the "digital-first" online census format introduced that year.

-The majority of New Zealand Jews reside in Auckland and Wellington, though there is also a significant Jewish community in Dunedin which is believed to have the world's southernmost permanent synagogue.
+The majority of New Zealand Jews reside in Auckland and Wellington, although there is also a significant Jewish community in Dunedin which is believed to have the world's southernmost permanent synagogue.
 In 2018 census, 0.11% of the population identified as Jewish/Judaism.

 Baháʼí Faith

 The first Baháʼí in the Antipodes was Englishwoman Dorothea Spinney who arrived in Auckland from New York in 1912.
-About 1913 there were two converts – Robert Felkin who had met 'Abdu'l-Bahá in London in 1911 and moved to New Zealand in 1912 and is considered a Baháʼí by 1914 and Margaret Stevenson who first heard of the religion in 1911 and by her own testimony was a Bahá'í in 1913.
+About 1913 there were two converts—Robert Felkin who had met 'Abdu'l-Bahá in London in 1911 and moved to New Zealand in 1912 and is considered a Baháʼí by 1914 and Margaret Stevenson who first heard of the religion in 1911 and by her own testimony was a Bahá'í in 1913.
 The first Baháʼí Spiritual Assembly In New Zealand was elected in 1926 and their first independent National Spiritual Assembly in 1957.
 By 1963 there were four Assemblies.
 In the 2006 census 0.07% of respondents, or 2,772 people, identified themselves as Baháʼí.
 In the 2018 census 0.05% of respondents, or 2,925 people, reported an affiliation to the Baháʼí Faith.
 There are some 45 local assemblies and smaller registered groups.

 Māori religion

-Traditional Māori religion – that is, the pre-European belief system of Māori people – was little modified in its essentials from that of their tropical Eastern Polynesian homeland, conceiving of everything, including natural elements and all living things, as connected by common descent through whakapapa or genealogy.
+Traditional Māori religion—that is, the pre-European belief system of Māori people—was little modified in its essentials from that of their Eastern Polynesian homeland, conceiving of everything, including natural elements and all living things, as connected by common descent through whakapapa or genealogy.
 Accordingly, all things were thought of as possessing a life force, or mauri.
-Very few Māori still adhere to traditional Māori beliefs — 3,699 respondents to the 2018 census identified themselves as adhering to "Māori religions, beliefs and philosophies".
+Very few Māori still adhere to traditional Māori beliefs—3,699 respondents to the 2018 census identified themselves as adhering to "Māori religions, beliefs and philosophies".

 Sikhism

 Sikhs have been in New Zealand for more than a century, with the first arriving in Hamilton in the 1880s.
 There are now about 40,908 Sikhs in New Zealand, constituting 0.88% of the country's population.
-Sikhism is the fastest growing religion in New Zealand with the Sikh population in New Zealand having quadrupled since 2006 Sikhs have a strong presence in Auckland, and especially in South Auckland and Manukau, with the current National Party's Member of Parliament for Manukau Kanwal Singh Bakshi being a Sikh.
+Sikhism is the fastest growing religion in New Zealand with the Sikh population in New Zealand having quadrupled since 2006 Sikhs have a strong presence in Auckland, and especially in South Auckland and Manukau, with the National Party's former Member of Parliament for Manukau Kanwal Singh Bakshi being a Sikh.

 There were thirteen gurdwaras (the Sikh place of worship) in New Zealand in 2010.
 The largest, Kalgidhar Sahib, is situated in Auckland at Takanini.